 Why Stretchy Cord?

-Beginners often gravitate towards elastic or stretchy cord for their first projects.
+Beginners often gravitate towards elastic or stretchy cord for their first beading projects when they are learning how to make bracelets.
 Not only is it inexpensive, but it does not require any tools.
-You don't need crimping pliers, wire cutters, or even a clasp.
-You don't need to be precise about sizing.
-You can concentrate completely on choosing the beads, which when you're a beginner is pretty a overwhelming task just by itself.
+You don’t need crimping pliers, wire cutters, or even a clasp.
+You don’t need to be precise about sizing.
+You can concentrate completely on choosing the beads, which when you’re a beginner is pretty a overwhelming task just by itself.

 But What About Seed Beads?